 You can use both units along with humidistat extraction fans, to get a perfect ventilation solution for the entire home.
 PCA accredited experts can recommend the best combination for your house.
 There will be no need for opening windows to get proper ventilation.

-Such kinds of systems are practically noiseless when these work at a regular speed.
+These kinds of systems are practically noiseless when they work at a regular speed.
 There can be a little more noise if you raise the setting to reduce more moisture in your house.
 After humidity gets reduced significantly, you can reset the unit and make it run at a normal speed.

 It is possible with an electronic moisture meter which requires drilling little holes into the wall and placing deep probe sensors inside.
 It shows the moisture level.